American River

-The American River is known for the discovery of gold at Sutter's Mill in Coloma in 1848 that started the California Gold Rush and contributed to the initial large-scale settlement of California by European immigrants.
+The American River is known for the discovery of gold at Sutter's Mill in Coloma in 1848 that started the California Gold Rush and contributed to the initial large-scale settlement of California by white American migrants.
 Today, the river still has high quality water, and it is the main source of drinking water for Sacramento.
 This river is dammed extensively for irrigation, flood control, and hydroelectric power.
 The American River watershed supports Mediterranean, temperate, and montane ecosystems, and it is the home of a diverse array of fish and wildlife.

 History

-The Maidu, Miwok, Nisenan, and Wintun peoples inhabited the American River near present-day Sacramento for at least 5,000 years before Spaniards and Americans settled the region, although human habitation in Northern California is believed to date back as much as 12,000 years.
-They utilized the vast amount of resources of the American River for shelter, clothes, baskets, and other goods before Europeans arrived in the late 18th century.
-The Nisenan called the river Kum Sayo, meaning 'roundhouse river'.
+The Maidu, Miwok, Nisenan, and Wintun peoples have inhabited the American River area near present-day Sacramento for at least 5,000 years before Spaniards and colonial Americans arrived in the region; human habitation in present-day Northern California is believed to date back as far as 12,000 years.
+These tribes have utilized the vast amount of resources of the American River for shelter, clothes, baskets, and other goods.
+Europeans and their descendants arrived in the late 18th century.
+The Nisenan call the river Kum Sayo, meaning 'roundhouse river'.

 Spanish explorer Gabriel Moraga named the river Rio de las Llagas (River of Wounds) when he passed through the area in the early 1800s, perhaps due to hostile relations with local native peoples.
 Another member of the expedition recorded the name as Rio de los Lagos (River of the Lakes) which may or may not have been an error, as in those times the area of the Central Valley surrounding the American River was home to vast marshes, which would have given the river the appearance of a series of lakes.

-During the 1820s, Jedediah Smith led an expedition to the American River with the goal of finding a safe route across the Sierra Nevada.
-After a failed attempt to cross the mountains via the South Fork of the American River, Smith's group managed to cross via Ebbetts Pass on the headwaters of the Stanislaus River, becoming the first non-Native Americans to do so.
-In Smith's honor the Spanish settlers and Native Americans named the river Rio de los Americanos (American River).
+During the 1820s, Jedediah Smith led an expedition to the American River with the goal of finding a safe route for colonizers across the Sierra Nevada.
+After a failed attempt to cross the mountains via the South Fork of the American River, Smith's group managed to cross via Ebbetts Pass on the headwaters of the Stanislaus River, becoming the first non-Natives to do so.
+In Smith's honor the Spanish settlers named the river Rio de los Americanos (American River).
 During this time, Alta California was part of New Spain; however in 1822, Mexico gained its independence from Spain and took control of California.

 In the 1830s, fur trappers of the Hudson's Bay Company (HBC) visited the area to trap beaver and otter.
-During one of these expeditions, smallpox or malaria were accidentally introduced to the local Native Americans, who had no natural immunity to Old World diseases.
+During one of these expeditions, smallpox or malaria were accidentally introduced to the local Native peoples, who had no immunity to European diseases.
 Some accounts suggest as much as 70 percent of the indigenous population was wiped out.
-The surviving natives became hostile to European settlers and traders for quite some time, and prevented the HBC from establishing a permanent outpost here.
+The surviving natives became hostile to exploitative European settlers and traders for quite some time, and prevented the HBC from establishing a permanent outpost here.